Faculty can submit scholarship to Hope College Digital Commons by:

 Multiple versions of an article are involved in the scholarly publishing process, and publishers have varying permissions regarding which version of an article may be added to an institutional repository.
-Hope College's Open Access Policy requests that faculty submit the author's final version of an article for inclusion in Hope College Digital Commons.
-This generally equates to the author's accepted manuscript (AAM)/post-print version.

 Here is a breakdown of article versions (please note that some publishers use differing terminology):

-Pre-print / Original Manuscript / Version 1
+Original Manuscript / Pre-print / Version 1

 This is the version of the article that is being submitted and has not yet been peer-reviewed.

-Post-print / Author's Accepted Manuscript / Version 2
+Author's Accepted Manuscript / Post-print / Version 2

 This is the version of the article that has been peer-reviewed and accepted, but does not feature the publisher's formatting.
 This is the final version before publishing.
 This generally does not include publisher's proofs.